huntergps/handbook-docs/Fuse/03 - UI Components.md

 There are a number of ways to address this issue.
 You can set the `StretchMode`-property on your `Image` to make it behave differently.
 Here are the different modes:

-- `Fill` - Fill the available area in the container without necessarily preserving aspect ratio.
+- `Fill` - Fill the available area in the container without necessarily preserving the aspect ratio.
 - `PixelPrecise` - Use the pixels from the image as unit to make sure the image is crisp on all devices.
 This means that the image will be different sizes on different devices.
 It ignores the size of the `Image` container.
 - `PointPrecise` - This uses the size of the image source as the `Image` in points, which guarantees that it will be the same on all devices.
 It ignores the size of the `Image` container.
 For example, if the image is 64x64 pixels in size, the resulting control will be 64x64 @(points)
 - `PointPrefer` - The `PointPrefer` stretch mode will prioritize getting image size correct using `PointPrecise` stretch mode, but in cases where `PixelPrecise` would create an on-screen image with approximately the right size, it will use `PixelPrecise` to increase the clarity of the image.